ludescherstudio/pimabox/README.md

 **What's protected:**
 - `config.php` is blocked from web access via `.htaccess` — no one can read your password from the browser
-- `cache/` is fully blocked — the CSV file cannot be downloaded directly
+- `cache/` is fully blocked — the SQLite database cannot be downloaded directly
 - The login form has **brute-force protection**: after 5 failed attempts, the form locks out for 15 minutes (configurable in `config.php`)
 - After a successful login, the session ID is regenerated to prevent session fixation attacks
-- All inputs to `tracker.php` are sanitized against CSV injection and formula injection
+- All inputs to `tracker.php` are safely bound using PDO prepared statements to prevent SQL injection
 - The **tracker token** (`TRACKER_TOKEN`) ensures only your own snippet can write hits — preventing fake data from being injected

 **robots.txt** excludes `/stats`, `/tracker.php`, and `/cache/` from being indexed or crawled by search engines and bots.